jmontleon/pixelbook-fedora/README.md

 1. `sudo dnf -y update`

 ## Audio
-1. By default audio will not work at all.
-1. To enable it we need to copy some files off a recovery image.
-With some additional fixes the Internal mic will work as well.
+By default audio will not work at all, but by copying topology and firmware files from a recovery image the speakers will work.
+With some additional configuration the microphone, headphone jack, and possibly other aspects work as well.

 1. Download the latest eve recovery image from [cros-updates-serving.appspot.com](https://cros-updates-serving.appspot.com/)
 1. Unzip the file.
 As an example `unzip chromeos_13904.55.0_eve_recovery_stable-channel_mp-v2.bin.zip`
 1. Create device maps `sudo kpartx -av chromeos_13904.55.0_eve_recovery_stable-channel_mp-v2.bin`